 The Apple brand has grown from referring to one type of computer in the early 80's to lots of products: Apple Watch, Apple iPhone, Apple iPad etc.

 Remember when Apache just referred to a popular web server?

 The truth is, the Perl brand has outgrown its original use - a designator of just one computer language.
-Like Apache, Perl has grown into a parent trade mark.
+Like Apple and Apache, Perl has grown into a parent trademark.

-The Perl Foundation is doing a good job of protecting the Perl trade mark already - the next step is to take inspiration from the Apache Software Foundation (ASF) and start using Perl as a parent brand to protect the Perl Way - with sub-branding guidelines for Perl sub-projects and conferences etc.
+The Perl Foundation is doing a good job of protecting the Perl® trademark already - it's registered and protected.
+The next step is to take inspiration from the Apache Software Foundation (ASF) and start using Perl as a parent brand to protect the Perl Way - with sub-branding guidelines for Perl sub-projects and conferences etc.

-To avoid collisions on the command-line both Perl 5 and Perl 6 can create distinctive sub-brands for their respective runtimes and the whole community can move forward sharing the Perl umbrella brand.
+To avoid collisions on the command-line both Perl 5 and Perl 6 can create distinctive sub-brands for their respective runtimes/dialects and the whole community can move forward sharing the Perl umbrella brand.

 TMTOWTDI after all! ;-)

-Ideally the new runtime name(s) should have the following features:
+Ideally the new runtime/dialect name(s) should have the following features:

 - be Perlish